-Talking about Best motherboards, you will find MSI’s name pop out frequently.
+Talking about the Best motherboards, you will find MSI’s name pop out frequently.
 They are one of the big players you can’t miss out on easily.
-Recently, MSI launched its MSI MAG B660 TOMAHAWK WIFI DDR4 motherboard for facilitating the B660 chipset of their lineup.
-TOMAHAWK, in the past, has provided the userbase with an adequate set of traits at a self-effacing price tag.
+Recently, MSI launched its MSI MAG B660 TOMAHAWK WIFI DDR4 motherboard to facilitate the B660 chipset of their lineup.
+TOMAHAWK, in the past, has provided the user base with an adequate set of traits at a self-effacing price tag.
 With a black aesthetic infused in the motherboard, MSI MAG B660 TOMAHAWK is the latest motherboard of the MAG series.
 It comes in an ATX Form factor, and as for the power department, it has a 24-pin ATX main power connector and two 8-pin ATX 12V power connectors.
 MSI MAG B660 TOMAHAWK WIFI DDR4 has a 12 +1 + 1 DRPW system: a robust Duet Rail VRM design embedded with a digital CPU power system.

 Talking about RAM compatibility, this B660 motherboard supports four DDR4-4800 slots.
 You can plug in a total of 128GB of RAM in these slots.
 As for storage, the MSI MAG B660 TOMAHAWK motherboard comes with two M.2 Gen4 x4 64Gbps slots and one M.2 Gen4 x2 32Gbps slot.
 MSI has also thrown in a thermal accessory keeping your M.2 SSDs guarded against throttling while they are performing at their best.
 We also get six SATA 6GB/s ports on our motherboard, four chipset-supported RAID, and two SATA ports powered by the SATA controller.

 If you’re ready to do a lot of connectivity to your MSI MAG B660 TOMAHAWK motherboard and are curious about speeds, then this one’s for you.
 TOMAHAWK WIFI DDR4 supports one Type-C USB 3.2 Gen 2×2 port, five USB 3.2 Gen 2 ports, two Type-A USB 3.2 Gen 1 ports, and eight USB 2.0 ports.
 You get Realtek’s 8125BG juicing your network up with a 2.5Gbps bandwidth speed for Ethernet.
-Wi-Fi 6 module is built-in, providing blazing fast speeds and connectivity, keeping you at the top-tier.
+Wi-Fi 6 module is built-in, providing blazing-fast speeds and connectivity, keeping you at the top tier.
 You also won’t have any issues connecting your Bluetooth headphones: Bluetooth 5.2 has covered you.

 You also get Realtek ALC1220P Codec for high-end audio on the go.
-Music freaks will love the inclusion of Optical S/PDIF OUT for transferring digital audio signals directly without getting the pain to convert to analog and then back to digital as it deteriorates the audio quality.
+Music freaks will love the inclusion of Optical S/PDIF OUT for transferring digital audio signals directly without getting the pain of converting to analog and then back to digital as it deteriorates the audio quality.
 Display connectivity has been covered by an HDMI 2.1 supporting 4K resolution at 60Hz.
 That’s massive!
 MSI also added DisplayPort 1.4, providing you variety of connections with greater bandwidths to high-end monitors.